snltd/aur-rs/README.md

 But, there are thousands of alternatives which do not implement all my personal preferences.
 Use one of those.

-This is a Rust rewrite of [a Ruby program](https://github.com/snltd/aur).
+This is a Rust rewrite of [a Ruby program](https://github.com/snltd/aur), and it isn't finished yet.